PATIENT PORTAL

 The advantages of wrist and elbow arthroscopy include smaller incisions, reduced scarring, less pain, and faster recovery times compared to traditional open surgery.

-g ligament tears, tendonitis, bone spurs, arthritis, and loose bodies within the joint.
+This procedure can be used to manage a range of conditions, including ligament tears, tendonitis, bone spurs, arthritis, and loose bodies within the joint.
 Depending on the diagnosis, the surgeon may also perform additional procedures during arthroscopy, such as repairing or removing damaged tissue, smoothing out rough surfaces, or reattaching torn ligaments or tendons.
 Overall, wrist and elbow arthroscopy is a valuable surgical technique that provides patients with a less invasive treatment option and shortening their recovery time associated with traditional surgery.

 The thumb carpometacarpal joint, or CMC joint, is a very common place for arthritis to occur, especially in women.
 Debilitating joint pain at the thumb can also be managed quite successfully with non-operative methods (steroid injections, PRP injection, braces, medicines, and therapy), but fortunately there are surgical procedures to help treat those thumbs that cannot.